 Every time you introduce a new supplier to your business, you introduce a new element of risk.
 The size and maturity of your business will dictate how much time and resource you need to dedicate to supplier risk management but its importance should never be underestimated – even if you only have a few suppliers.

-Remember, the success of your business is very often dependent on the ability of your suppliers to meet their contractual commitments.
+Remember, the success of your business is very often dependent on the ability of your suppliers to meet their contractual commitments so identifying and managing poor supplier performance are crucial.

 Supplier management allows you to identify potential performance issues, keep lines of communication open and ensure that your suppliers are supporting and working towards your compliance requirements.